 Notes receivables are stated at unpaid principal balances, less an allowance for losses.
 The allowance is based on management's assessment of the current status of the individual receivable.
-There was no allowance for losses at December 31, 2022.
+The allowance for losses at December 31, 2023 was \$36,779..
 Notes receivables are considered delinquent based on specific circumstances of the borrower and are written off when the balance is considered uncollectible.
-Notes receivable bear interest at rates ranging from 2% to 5%.
+Notes receivable bear interest at rates ranging from 0% to 5%.
 Criteria for notes receivable include whether the borrower has a financially sustainable development and operating plan.
 The Organization measures credit quality based on payment history and annual review of the borrower's financial information.
-The notes receivable are not considered impaired and no allowance for uncollectible notes has been recorded.